VIDEOTAPE DETERIORATION - VIDEO TAPE TO DIGITAL

 DO YOU WANT TO LOSE YOUR MEMORIES FOREVER?

 Videotapes lose their magnetic signal over time, quality and color of your memories deteriorate due to the friction between the VCR head and tape, and the tape grows brittle and eventually breaks – even when sitting on a shelf!
-Keep videotapes, CDs and DVDs away from direct Sunlight and store them on end.
+Keep videotapes, CDs and DVDs away from direct sunlight and store them on end like a book.
+DO NOT LAY THEM FLAT!
+Gravity will affect the tape!

 VHS recordings were made with an analog process.
 The camera recorded on to a magnetic tape.
 As time passes, this signal can fade because of different factors and the signal will turn out to be grainy and deteriorate in top quality.
 Videos recorded onto DVD last longer since the digital codes embedded into the DVDs are higher in high quality compared to their analog tapes.
-Given these differences, wouldn’t you say that it is time to save your family VHS tapes to DVD?
+Given these differences, wouldn’t you say that it is time to save your family VHS tapes to DVD or MP4 Video file?

 When videotapes are copied, each copy loses a bit of the information from the original – in other words, the video loses quality.
 Consider that in a few years nobody will use traditional VCRs, as we know them today.
 How many people do you know that watch video tapes at home anymore?
 Therefore, if you want your memories to last, DVD is the clear format of choice.